DeanGilewicz/ab-web-client/README.md

 ## CI/CD

 This app uses [GitHub Actions](https://docs.github.com/en/actions) as the CI/CD solution.
 There is an action for PR review that runs `linting`, `type checking` and `tests` and there is an action to facilitate production deployment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Deployment

+This app is deployed to [Netlify](https://www.netlify.com).
+To set this up, a Github repository was created with existing committed code on `main` branch.
+After logging in to Netlify this repository was imported from Github.
+The Github account was authorized with Netlify to allow the repository to be selected and then then the app was deployed via deploy site button on Netlify dashboard.

+Once deployed, the Netlify `site id` and `personal access token` values were copied into the Github repo in `secrets and variables` actions for both `environment secrets` and `repository secrets` as `NETLIFY_AUTH_TOKEN` and `NETLIFY_SITE_ID`.

+The `site id` was accessed by going to the site settings of this app that was deployed.
+The `personal access token` was accessed by going to `User settings > Applications > create a new personal access token`.

+The `REACT_APP_API_URL` environment variable was created in Netlify for this deployed project under `build and deploy` then `environment - environment variables` using the production value.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>